-The seminar critically examines the human rights field, while also teaching the core skills of human rights work, including fact-finding, interviewing, advocacy, litigation, and evaluation.
+The seminar critically examines the human rights field, while also teaching the core skills of human rights and legal empowerment work, including fact-finding, interviewing, advocacy, litigation, and community practice.
 Students also address questions of ethical, political and professional responsibility related to human rights work.

 Undertake fact-finding and draft expert reports, petitions, complaints, and shadow reports for international and regional human rights bodies;